Expert Patients Programme

 For more information, visit your provider’s website or call them directly.

-For those vulnerable young people still attending school, schools will be asked to provide a quiet environment in order for the session to take place by phone.
-Project workers will also offer all young people a wellbeing check via phone call between sessions.
+If a young person currently wishes to have sessions whilst they are in school, schools will be asked to provide a quiet environment in order for the session to take place online or by phone.

 Young person substance misuse service